kcarnold/cs344/content/exams.md

 We will also collaboratively test ChatGPT.
 Each student will give ChatGPT a question, then reflect on whether the answer is correct.

+We will also reflect on our experience with this first exam and how we can improve it for the next one.

 ## Logistics

 We'll do this all in a GitHub repo: https://github.com/kcarnold/cs344-exam-23sp